 Drug Discovery · Disease Dynamics

-We model disease as a dynamic system — and explore when interventions can shift its state.
+We model disease as a dynamical system — and explore whether interventions can shift its state.

-DISCUSS THE APPROACHMolentio encodes disease as a system of interacting biological processes, connected through their causal structure:
+DISCUSS THE APPROACHMolentio represents disease as a system of interacting biological processes, connected through their causal structure:

 Disease progression is not linear — it is state-dependent.

-Disease systems exhibit multiple stable states.
-Between them lies a boundary — the point beyond which a given intervention is insufficient to return the system to a healthy state.
+Disease systems can exhibit multiple stable states.
+Between them lies a boundary — the point beyond which a given intervention may become insufficient to return the system to a healthy state.

 We aim to determine whether a system state can be shifted across this boundary, and the conditions required to do so.

-Two stable disease states separated by a potential barrier.
-The teal basin is the healthy attractor; the amber basin is the fibrotic attractor.
-The patient marker sits within the fibrotic basin, but close enough to the boundary that a well-targeted intervention may still shift the system back to the healthy state.
+Two stable disease states, separated by a potential barrier.
+The teal basin represents a healthy attractor; the amber basin represents a fibrotic attractor.
+The patient marker sits within the fibrotic basin, but close enough to the boundary that a well-targeted intervention may still shift the system toward the healthy state.

 Therapy succeeds only if the system can still be shifted.

-Molentio translates mechanistic disease models into actionable insights for drug development.
+Molentio explores how mechanistic disease models can generate actionable insights for drug development.

 Identify which disease states are theoretically reversible under a given intervention.